Dr. Marty Pets Information

 Dr. Marty Pets Ingredients

-Dry Marty Pets only uses fresh ingredients from across the United States and Canada.
+We are happy to state that Dr. Marty Pets only uses fresh ingredients from across the United States and Canada.

 While one could argue that there are many other countries where high-quality and safe ingredients can be sourced, many consumers in North America are wary of ingredients from other continents.
 This fear of outside sources is especially true of anything that is sourced from China.